dnmfarrell/berrybrew/README.md

     berrybrew <command> [subcommand] [option]

-    available      List available Strawberry Perl versions and which are installed list           List installed Strawberry Perl versions
+    associate *    View and set Perl file association available *    List available Strawberry Perl versions and which are installed list           List installed Strawberry Perl versions
     clean *        Remove all temporary berrybrew files clone          Make a complete copy of a Perl installation config         Add berrybrew to your PATH
-    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available info           Retrieve details about the berrybrew installation itself install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another off            Disable berrybrew perls (use 'switch' to re-enable) register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
+    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another options *      Display or set a single option, or display all of them with values off            Disable berrybrew perls (use 'switch' to re-enable) register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl